 - The tweeters should align with your ears as high frequencies are more directional.

 - Try to centralize your workspace.
 This helps keep low-frequency response equal.

 - If you have tuning options don’t be afraid to adjust output to suit your space.

 - Investing in speaker stands or isolation pads is worth it to achieve better placement.

 How you set up your studio has a big impact on sound quality.

 While there is a lot more detail I could get into these quick tips should get you on the right path.
 Even professional monitors can sound poor if not positioned correctly.
 The biggest thing you can do is to invest in some monitor stands to achieve the correct height.
-You can learn more in our best studio monitor speaker stands guide.

 But, it is also important to train your ear.
 This takes time and experience.
 Learning the quirks of your set of monitors will help you make more informed decisions when mixing and mastering your music.